 This confusion over how to try 14 and 15-year-olds has led the state to wait on the judgment of the California Supreme Court.
 There are five cases where juveniles were sent by judges to the adult system and the supreme court will examine them in 2020 to make a determination on how to proceed.
 Four of these cases had appellate courts rule that there is no violation between SB 1391 and Prop 57.

-However, though stakes may seem smaller, an experienced criminal defense attorney should still be contacted if potential legal issues arise, and especially if criminal charges are pending.
+However, though stakes may seem smaller, an experienced criminal defense attorney should still be contacted if potential legal issues arise, especially if criminal charges are pending.
 The vast majority of criminal offenses committed by juveniles are handled in the juvenile justice system, which seeks to rehabilitate young offenders instead of the retribution extracted in the adult criminal justice system.
-However, for serious offenses, a minor can be, and sometimes is required to be, tried in the adult system.
+However, for serious offenses, a minor can be and sometimes is required to be, tried in the adult system.

-Situations Minors Can Be Tried as Adults
+When Minors Can Be Tried as an Adult?

 The law does not want to hold minors to the same standard as adults, and specifically prohibits prosecuting any minor under the age of 14 as an adult.

 - the prosecutor exercises his/her discretion to directly file criminal charges in the adult court;

 - the prosecutor petitions the juvenile court for a fitness hearing, and if found unfit for juvenile rehabilitation, the minor may be transferred to the adult system; or